HabibaEid2/computer-vision-project/README.md

 - [ ] Design and test final user interface.

 ## Evaluation Criteria
-- **Success Metrics:** Face detection accuracy ≥ 90%. , Expression recognition accuracy ≥ 85%. , Smooth and responsive real-time UI.
+- **Success Metrics:** Face detection accuracy ≥ 90%. , Smooth and responsive real-time UI.
 - **Feedback:** Gathered through user testing and feedback sessions
-- **Next Steps:** Extend the system to recognize personal identity in the future. , Publish the project on GitHub with full documentation.
+- **Next Steps:** Extend the system to recognize face expression in the future. , Publish the project on GitHub with full documentation.